cheery/lever/README.md

 `setup.py` is the utility script for the project.
 It provides tools to build the runtime for the language.

+`doc/` has documentation that would not form otherwise.

 `runtime/` contains every file used for building the runtime.
 These are python scripts mostly, but a proper binary runtime is produced.